pdf-association/arlington-pdf-model/README.md

 # PDF 2.0 Grammar (sort of)

-We extracted all tables from PDF 2.0 and represent them in series of CSV files (generated from excel) Each CVS file basically represents specific dictionary in PDF with allowed keys.
+We extracted all tables from PDF 2.0 and represent them in series of CSV files (generated from excel) Each CSV file basically represents specific dictionary in PDF with allowed keys.

 ## Basic types
 ISO32000-2 defines few basic types, but from inside of the spec we refer "some other" types as well.
 Therefore we work with following basic types